 Licence of Laxmi Co-operative Bank cancelled by RBI: Depositors can claim up to Rs 5 lakh

-New Delhi, Sep 23: The licence of the Maharashtra based The Laxmi Co-operative Bank citing lack of adequate capital.
+New Delhi, Sep 23: The licence of the Maharashtra based The Laxmi Co-operative Bank has been cancelled citing lack of adequate capital.
 Upon liquidation every depositor is entitled to receive a deposit insurance claim amount of upto Rs 5 lakh.

 The RBI said that bank in its present financial situation will not be able to pay its present depositors in full and public interest would be adversely affected if the Maharashtra based bank is allowed to carry on.